ceeblockchain/sharing-is-caring-123/instructions.md

 ## Demo Walkthrough

+In this demo we will simulate the typical journey of an original research document that travels from an author through a peer reviewer and ends up on the Regulator's table for a final approval or rejection.
+This is a simplification of a much complex process that our team is aware of but should serve well as a demonstration of capabilities provided by our solution.

 ### Perspective of a research author

 From the perspective of research author, our application showcases the process of submitting a research or medical data that is supplied with a (i) digital timestamp of the data regardless of its binary and presentation form supplied with (ii) cryptographic proof of document content, (iii) a unique identifier of a content submitter.